Skip to main content

 Letters of Recommendation Required 3

-• Most up to date unofficial transcript(s) from all previous higher education institutions, regardless of whether or not a degree was earned (official transcripts are requested of only recommended applicants); international academic records must be in the original language accompanied by an official English translation.
+*Most up to date unofficial transcript(s) from all previous higher education institutions, regardless of whether or not a degree was earned; international academic records must be in the original language accompanied by an official English translation.
+Do not submit credential evaluation service documents such as WES.
+These do not count as English translations.

-Applications must be entirely complete by the deadline, including test scores and letters of recommendation.
-Note that it is highly advised to take the GRE and English proficiency tests well in advance of the application deadline in order to ensure time for receiving and processing of the scores.
-Do not mail any paper copies of application materials, except IELTS scores.
-They will not be reviewed.
+Applications must be entirely complete by the deadline, including unofficial transcripts, unofficial proficiency scores and letters of recommendation.
+Once, an application is submitted, it cannot be changed.
+Official transcripts and scores are only requested once an applicant is recommended for admission.
+Please note that it is highly advised to take English proficiency tests well in advance of the application deadline in order to ensure time for receiving and processing of the scores.
+Please do not mail any paper copies of application materials, except IELTS scores.

 The department welcomes applications from scientific, engineering, and mathematical disciplines other than Electrical and Computer Engineering.
 Applicants with a bachelor’s degree may apply directly to the PhD program.